 Reality: Duplicate listings actually harm your rankings because they dilute citation strength and trigger spam filters.
 Directories penalize businesses with multiple listings, often suppressing all versions rather than choosing one.

 Some directories make merging easy, with built-in tools in their business dashboards.
 Others require you to contact support directly.
-The most stubborn duplicates might require you to provide proof of ownership, such as utility bills or business registration documents.
-It’s tedious work, but the ranking boost you get from eliminating duplicates is worth the effort.
+The most stubborn duplicates might ask you to provide proof of ownership, such as utility bills or business registration documents.
+It’s tedious work, but the ranking boost from eliminating duplicates is worth it.

-Let’s talk about something that sounds boring but makes a massive difference: address standardization protocols.
-This is the practice of formatting your address according to postal service standards and maintaining that exact format across all platforms.
-In the UK, this means following Royal Mail’s addressing guidelines.
+Let’s talk about something that sounds dull but makes a real difference: address standardization protocols.
+This means formatting your address to postal service standards and keeping that exact format across all platforms.
+In the UK, that means following Royal Mail’s addressing guidelines.
 In the US, it’s USPS standards.

 Why does this matter?
-Because algorithms use address matching algorithms that compare your listing against authoritative postal databases.
+Algorithms compare your listing against authoritative postal databases.
 When your address format matches the official postal database format, you get a boost in credibility scores.
-When it doesn’t, the algorithm has to work harder to verify your location, and that uncertainty translates to lower rankings.
+When it doesn’t, the algorithm has to work harder to verify your location, and that uncertainty means lower rankings.

 For example, in the UK, the proper format is: